Wallacoloo/printipi/README.md

 Limitations
 ========

 Printipi currently runs entirely in userland.
 While this makes development and usage trivial, it makes hardware management less safe.
-Printipi uses one of the Raspberry Pi's DMA channels in order to achieve precise output timing (2~4uS precision), however if another program tries to access the same DMA channel as Printipi, it **will** lead to errors.
+Printipi uses one of the Raspberry Pi's DMA channels in order to achieve precise output timing (2~4uS precision), however if you install another program that tries to access the same DMA channel as Printipi, it **will** lead to errors (Very, *very* few programs use DMA directly though, so conflicts are pretty unlikely).

 Also, very heavy bus contention may degrade timing accuracy.
 Experiments show 500ksamples/sec (2uS resolution) to be dependable under most operating conditions, except heavy network/disk usage.
 250ksamples/sec (4uS resolution) is dependable for at least 1 MB/sec network loads, and is the default data rate.